Caste discrimination in the United States: Studies on caste in the United States

-A study conducted by a project of the Carnegie Endowment for International Peace, using a sample from YouGov, found 5% of the Indian Americans reporting they faced caste discrimination.
+The Carnegie Endowment study, using a sample from YouGov, found 5% of the Indian Americans reporting they faced caste discrimination.
 A third of them said that they faced discrimination from other Indian Americans, another third said they faced it from non-Indian Americans, and a final third said that they faced it from both Indian and non-Indian Americans.
 The researchers found this response perplexing as non-Indians would not have had caste as a salient category.

-Forty-seven percent of the Hindu respondents in the Carnegie study said that they identify with a caste; the percentage was 53% for foreign-born respondents and 34% for American-born respondents.
-The researchers comment that, on the whole, the majority do not identify with caste, and this is much more so for American-born Hindu Americans.

 Homophily based on caste, i.e., tendency to associate with the people of the same caste, was reported by 21% of the respondents; 24% said that they did not know the caste of the people they associated with.
-The remainder said that they associate with some or most people of their caste (23% and 31% respectively.
+The remainder said that they associate with some or most people of their caste (23% and 31% respectively).

 The Ambedkar King Study Circle collected testimonies of how caste consciousness and discrimination are practiced by the Indian Diaspora.
 The testimonies record various types of discriminatory practices in schools, workplaces, social gatherings and neighborhoods.
 Usually this discrimination borders on the sense of notional and real 'untouchability'.

-Dalits in the United States

-African Americans and dalits

-Lower caste activists in India have found common ground with the struggles of African Americans in the US.
-The lower caste activist body Dalit Panthers was formed taking inspiration from Black Panther Party.
-Martin Luther King Jr. too had an empathetic association with the untouchables in India, and when he visited India in 1959 he said, "Yes, I am an untouchable, and every negro in the United States of America is an untouchable."
+Psychosocial toll

+Caste-based discrimination imposes psychological distress on its victims, especially from lower castes.
+Dalits suffer at the hand of discrimination, being referred to as "untouchable" and "dirty".
+Dalits are often bullied by upper-caste classmates and treated differently by teachers, which is trauma that translates from one generation to the next.
+South Asians report experiencing diminished self-esteem, feelings of isolation, and enduring anxiety and fear.
+The Equality Labs study in the US found that those from lower castes "fear retaliation and worry about being "outed" and hence "hide their caste."
+This fear of being outed can manifest in several ways; for example, some families opt to change their surnames to one considered more "caste neutral" (i.e. "Kumar", "Singh", "Khan") in order to avoid ridicule and isolation.
+The long-term impact on mental health can be severe.